BioBoost/object-oriented-programming-using-java/starting_in_java/starting_in_java.md

 > #### Info::Console Applications
 >
-> When developing applications a choice must be made between a GUI and a terminal application.
+> When developing applications a choice must be made between a GUI and a console application.
-> As discussed earlier, a terminal application has no real graphical user interface and interacts
+> As discussed earlier, a console application has no real graphical user interface and interacts
 > with the user via the terminal (console).
 The only option for input and output are essentially text.
-> This course will focus on terminal applications.
+> This course will focus on console applications.
 Object Oriented Programming 2 will introduce JavaFX
 > allowing the creation of graphical applications in Java.

 ```java